jhipster/generator-jhipster-react-native/docs/social-login.md

 ![screen shot 2018-01-13 at 3 28 15 pm](https://user-images.githubusercontent.com/4294623/34909819-9756247c-f876-11e7-8a1f-c9a923119406.png)

-### Differences from the Webapp
+### Differences from the JHipster Angular Frontend

-The user authenticates with the social network, then sends the token to your JHipster backend.
+The user authenticates directly with the social network, then sends their access token to your JHipster backend.
 From there, a SocialConnection is created and saved in the database, enabling authentication across all devices.